1. Find out which waste to separate

-- By co-signing a mutual contract, set up by an entrepreneur society or a company investment zone (bedrijveninvesteringszone, read how to set up one, in Dutch);
+- By co-signing a mutual contract, set up by an entrepreneur society, or a business improvement zone (bedrijveninvesteringszone, read how to set up one);

 - By entering a contract set up by your sector organisation.

-Read more about ways to collect waste collectively in the (Dutch) RWS brochure ‘Focus on smart logistics company waste’ (Focus op slimme logistiek bedrijfsafval).
+Read more about ways to collect waste collectively in the (Dutch) RWS brochure 'Focus op slimme logistiek bedrijfsafval' (Focus on smart logistics company waste).

 Reduce your company waste

 To paraphrase the popular saying: What doesn’t go around, doesn’t come around.
-Read how you can reduce your company waste on the KVK website (in Dutch).
+Read how you can reduce your company waste (in Dutch) on the KVK website.

 4. Talk to more than one waste collector